Xarenn/ShellComputer/README.md

 I use mingw 4.8.1 with threading

-##Server
+## Server

  To compile server use visual c++ compiler

-##Configuration
+## Configuration
  In file client.h change IP and PORT in define identifier.

-##How is it work?
+## How is it work?

- Run Server on computers which we would like to send msg or commands, and another one (admin computer) install client.
+ You should run server in which we would like to send msg or commands, and another one (admin computer) install client.
  Join to the server and done!